Optimal Bass Performance: Best Equalizer Settings And Tips

 Cutting Mid and High Frequencies

-In contrast, cutting mid and high frequencies can also help emphasize the bass in your music.
+In contrast, cutting mid and high frequencies can also help emphasize the in your music.
 By reducing competing frequencies in the mid and high ranges, you can create more space for the bass to shine through.
 This can help prevent muddiness in the mix and ensure that the low-end frequencies are clear and prominent.

 Testing and Fine-Tuning